Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-developer-hints-english.rst

 #. possibly: hide ``~/.ssh/known_hosts`` to avoid nodes being rejected because of a change in the RSA fingerprint of their key

-#. launch in debug mode from the front-end, ex:
+#. launch in debug mode from the front-end, e.g.

 .. code:: bash